-During the year, revenue generated from 2 major customers of the Group's distribution segment amounted to approximately \$20,863,000, representing 23.1% of the Group's revenue.
-In prior year, no customer generated revenue of 10% or more of the Group's revenue.
+During the financial year, no customer generated revenue of 10% or more of the Group's revenue.
+In prior year, revenue generated from 2 major customers of the Group's distribution segment amounted to approximately \$20,863,000, representing approximately 23% of the Group's revenue.

-31. Financial risk management objectives and policies
+30. Financial risk management objectives and policies